Wait. WOOT? Wow!

-Now that sous vide has buzz around it, our most commonly held beliefs appear to have been idealistically romantic notions.
-We are answering questions about food characteristics that we never even thought of asking.
-A lot of us never even thought of food as HAVING characteristics.
-People can get very emotional when you challenge their views about something so personal and intimate as food.
-That’s like attacking someone’s mother; doubly so, because most of us associate Mom with food, and vice versa.
+Now that sous vide has buzz around it, many commonly held beliefs have been reduced to idealistic, romantic notions.
+We are answering questions about food characteristics that were never asked until recently.
+Many of us never thought of food as even HAVING characteristics.
+People feel threatened when you challenge their views about something so personal and intimate as food.
+That’s like attacking someone’s mother; doubly so, because most of us associate Mom with food and vice versa.

-According to the scientific evidence, meat/muscle/protein cannot be penetrated by any flavorings other than sodium ions, which are usually delivered in the form of salt.
-Salt is not actually a FLAVONOID, but all other flavors are, by definition.
-Flavonoids are an entire class of molecules that share common chemical characteristics.
-They are also much larger than sodium ions and are way too big to penetrate meat’s tangled matrix of complex proteins.
+According to the scientific evidence, meat/muscle cannot be penetrated by any flavorings other than sodium ions, usually delivered in the form of salt.
+Salt is not actually a FLAVONOID, and flavonoids are not the only things that contribute flavor.
+Flavonoids themselves are an entire class of molecules that share common chemical characteristics–for example, they all have 15 carbon atoms.
+They are much larger than sodium ions and are way too big to penetrate meat’s tangled matrix of complex proteins.

 This is a hard one to accept.
 It goes against our lifelong unquestioned assumptions.
 The manufacturers of vacuum equipment products and sous vide devices strongly encourage us to believe otherwise.
-Many chefs are loathe to admit that those rosemary sprigs and garlic cloves in the bag are just there for show–if they even know.
+Many chefs are loathe to admit that those rosemary sprigs, garlic cloves and butter pats in the bag are just there for show–if they even know.
 After all, flavor penetration/infusion is an important component of their sales model.

 Not So Fast, Buster.

-There is an unscientific but very powerful reason why the infusion fallacy is difficult to accept.
+There is an unscientific but very powerful reason why the infusion fallacy lingers even now.
 Our senses seem to contradict it.
 Notice I said SENSES, as in plural.
 The detection of flavor involves two different sensory organs.
 That’s right–our mouths, and our NOSES.

 There’s Still No Way Around It.